fawda123/Jabbrev/README.md

 #### *Marcus W. Beck, mbafs2012@gmail.com*

 This R package converts a journal name (or any text) to abbreviations using the ISSN List of Title Word Abbreviations ([LTWA](http://www.issn.org/services/online-services/access-to-the-ltwa/>)).
-Some journals insist that journal names in bibliogoraphies are abbreviated.
+Some journals insist that journal names in bibliographies are abbreviated.
 This is dumb so here's a package that does it for you.

 ```r